kapilsethi/poc-webdriver-io/README.md

 **Running Tests:**

 - Run `npm test` command to run all the tests
-- Run `npm run generatereport` command to generate html report of the test execution results
+- Run `npm run generate:report` command to generate html report of the test execution results
-- Run `npm run rtag` command to run the tests and generate html report

 **Test Execution Report:**
  - Test execution report can be found in './allure-results' and './allure-report'